SergeiBogdanovAnalyst/Fitbit-Python-Project/README.md

 ![OG-image-fitbit-generic](https://github.com/user-attachments/assets/9c424fc1-1456-4bf0-82d9-8e1f91707fb0)
 Fitbit is an American consumer electronics and fitness company.
 It produces wireless-enabled wearable technology physical fitness monitors and activity trackers such as smart watches, pedometers and monitors for heart rate, quality of sleep, and stairs climbed as well as related software.

 What to expect? --> Identify insights and opportunities from Fitbit Fitness Tracker data for feature development.
+[Fitbit Data from Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit?source=post_page-----c18835475563--------------------------------)

 ## Features
 **1. Activity Tracking**